mustafa/MFMockNSURLConnection/README.md

 MFMockNSURLConnection
 =====================

-A flexible way to mock NSURLConnection requests
+A flexible way to mock NSURLConnection requests.
+WIP